You Might Not Have to Pay CDS Debt Collectors!

-Don’t worry, here’s what to do
+Don’t worry, here’s what to do!

-You could get rid of debt collectors by writing off your debt.
-I’ve put together a 4 question debt calculator which will tell you if you’re eligible:
+You could get rid of debt collectors by writing off some of your debt.

-Are CDS Debt Collectors Legit?
+Are CDS Debt Collectors a legitimate company?

 CDS have been nominated for a number of industry led awards during their time of operation, which may lead you to believe that they are a fully legit company.
 However, as with any debt collection agency, it may not be in your best interests to make any requested payments straight-away, instead holding off agreeing to a payment plan or one-off payment.